 Calcium, Milk and Lactic Acid, Phosphorus and many others. read on for the full lowdown.

-Sometimes, the best way to treat the human body is not through outside intervention, but to give the body the materials it needs to handle the task by itself.
+Sometimes, the best way to treat the human body is not through outside intervention.
+But to give the body the materials it needs to handle the task by itself.
 In the case of teeth, we can find most of the materials by examining the contents of saliva.

-The Mineral List
+The Minerals List

-Let’s start with the obvious one.
+Let’s start with the obvious one from the vitamins and minerals list.
 Calcium is the first recommendation from any good dentist.
-Bones and teeth have extremely high mineral content, and the need for that content continues after the initial construction of the teeth.
+Bones and teeth have high mineral content.
+The need for that content continues after the initial construction of the teeth.

 Milk and Lactic Acid

 Dentin is the boney formation that surrounds the pulp of the tooth.
 Recent studies also show this weakening significantly increases the possibility of coronal death and the crack growth rate of the tested teeth.

 The Vitamins List

 How much sunlight exposure do you need?

-Firstly, this widely varies with several factors.
+This varies with several factors.

 The above will change the advice that an expert dentist might give to you.
-However, if I am going to generalize the recommendation, 20 minutes at mid-day should be a sufficient amount of sunlight to produce the necessary levels of vitamin D.
+The recommendation of 20 minutes at mid-day should be enough sunlight. to produce the necessary levels of vitamin D.

 400 Kinderkamack Rd.